-Last weekend we had a breakfast date with the big man, Santa, himself at Brewers Fayre restaurant at The Guild in Bromsgrove.
-Every year we make a trip and so that Charlie can get his present list in early and I loved that it allowed me to have breakfast too.
+Last weekend we had a date with the big man, Santa himself as we attended Breakfast with Santa at Brewers Fayre restaurant at The Guild in Bromsgrove.
+Every year we make a trip and so that Charlie can get his present list in early and I loved that it allowed me to have breakfast too!

 We were shown to our table which had Santa beards, puzzle sheets with a wordsearch and colouring with some wax crayons to keep the kids entertained whilst waiting for the food.
 As with Brewers Fayre breakfasts, there is a large all you can eat continental selection with cereals, fruit, yogurts, toast, croissants, muffins (which Charlie was somewhat taken with!) and dried fruits along with a variety of juices and hot drinks that you can help yourself too.